giellalt/lang-smj/src-fst-root.lexc.md

 |               Flag diacritic | Explanation
 |               :------------- |:-----------
 |  @P.Pmatch.Loc@ | Used on multi-token analyses; tell hfst-tokenise/pmatch where in the form/analysis the token should be split.
+Used e.g. in `bijladagi` to split `bijla` from `dagi`, or after abbreviations with full stops before the full stop, to allow an alternate `+CLB` analysis of it in case of a sentence final abbreviation. __NB!__ This will give a faulty lemma for the abbreviation, as it will not include the full stop.
+This can lead to other issues, but presently we have no other solution if we want to keep the full stopp as a separate token.
+We could leave a full stop at the end of the abbreviation lemma as well (but not on the input side - we only have one full stop in the input).
+That must be tested, it could work, but then requires special attention when generating suggestions in e.g. grammar checkers - it should not generate two full stops.
 |  @P.Pmatch.Backtrack@ | Used on single-token analyses; tell hfst-tokenise/pmatch to backtrack by reanalysing the substrings before and after this point in the form (to find combinations of shorter analyses that would otherwise be missed)

 |               Flag diacritic | Explanation